peacemakr-io/peacemakr-cli/README.md

 $ docker run -i peacemakr/peacemakr-cli ./peacemakr-cli -help Usage of ./peacemakr-cli:
   -config string
     	custom config file e.g. (peacemakr.yml) (default "peacemakr.yml")
   -decrypt
     	Should the application decrypt the ciphertext -encrypt
     	Should the application encrypt the message -inputFileName string
     	inputFile to encrypt/decrypt
-  -outputFileName string
+  -is-peacemakr-ciphertext
+    	Should the application validate whether the ciphertext is a Peacemakr ciphertext or not -outputFileName string
     	outputFile to encrypt/decrypt
 ```

 ## FAQ